Skip to content

 Event Details

-The STEM ALL IN program is a recruitment initiative designed to give talented students from domestic institutions an opportunity to interact with campus representatives early in the application process to learn about STEM-related research opportunities at Clemson.
-STEM ALL IN covers hotel, travel, meals and transportation to the event based on the travel guidelines provided below.
+This program is a recruitment initiative designed to give talented U.S. citizens from domestic institutions an opportunity to interact with campus representatives early in the application process to learn about STEM-related research opportunities at Clemson.
+STEM ALL IN covers hotel, meals, and assists with travel expenses.

-STEM Awards - Insight logoThe annual STEM ALL IN event is held in conjunction with Clemson University.
+STEM ALL IN is held in conjunction with Clemson University.

 Location: Clemson University